-I live in Marin County, across the Golden Gate Bridge from San Francisco, with my husband, Steve, and our cat Tupac Sha-purr.
+I live in Marin County, across the Golden Gate Bridge from San Francisco, with my husband, Steve, and our cats Tupac Sha-purr and Snoop Lion.
 Both my husband and I work mostly from home, which is not as much fun as it sounds.
 Along with racing professionally, I’m also a reporter.
 I write a lot of stuff about triathlon and endurance sports for places like espnW, Triathlete Magazine, California Magazine, and companies like Under Armour.
 I also work for the local NPR station in San Francisco.
 And I produce a weekly triathlon-ish newsletter and podcast called ‘If We Were Riding.’
 You can check out my portfolio (if that’s your thing) at kellydomara.com.

 These are my PRs: